nastasemd/Round-Robin/README.md

 # Round-Robin
-Copy and paste the text from example.txt inside of the console after running the program to see an example use.
+Copy and paste the text from example.txt inside of the console after running the program to see an example use